HBClab/NiBetaSeries/.joss/paper.md

 4) `analysis.py`: Correlate each region's list of betas with every other region.
 5) `analysis.py`: r-z transform the correlations and output a symmetric correlation matrix in a `tsv` file.

-The correlation matrix from NiBetaSeries can be used for graph theoretical analysis, specific region-region correlations across different trial types, and other analyses.
+The correlation matrix from NiBetaSeries can be used for graph theoretical applications, specific region-region correlations across different trial types, and other analyses.

 NiBetaSeries is not the first or only piece of software that measures task related correlations in the brain.
 There are two other packages known to the authors: BASCO and Pybetaseries [@Gottlich2015; @Poldrack2014].